Hey there. My name is Jack, I am a nomadic photographer and occasional Jesus impersonator.

 2017 was an adventure filled year that took me to Burning Man and my first wedding in Australia, while relocating to Barcelona.

 in 2018 I felt like I won the lottery by meeting my girlfriend Rosie, at a Danish Burning Man regional event.
-I have since relocated to Denmark to be with her.

 How I shoot